White Guy insists on finding Chinese restaurant with “authentic” General Tso’s Chicken - The Beaverton

 White Guy insists on finding Chinese restaurant with “authentic” General Tso’s Chicken

-– Jeff Fisher, a guy, has demanded that, for his weekly dinner out with his core group of friends, they try to find a place with truly authentic General Tso’s Chicken on the menu.
+– Jeff Fisher, a local white guy, has demanded that, for his weekly dinner out with his core group of friends, they try to find a place with truly authentic General Tso’s Chicken on the menu.

-“I’m and tired of stuff like Manchu Wok and Panda Express.
+“I’m sick and tired of stuff like Manchu Wok and Panda Express.
 You know?
-Chinese food pretenders?” said Fisher from his apartment, wearing his hand-made Chinese kimono shipped directly to him from Bangladesh, “Most of my friends lack my sophisticated palate and deep knowledge of the Orient so I can’t wait for them to see what real Bang Bang Shrimp is like at a traditional restaurant.”
+Chinese pretenders?” said Fisher from his apartment, wearing his hand-made Chinese kimono shipped directly to him from Bangladesh, “Most of my friends lack my sophisticated palate and deep knowledge of the Orient so I can’t wait for them to see what real Bang Bang Shrimp is like at a traditional restaurant.”

 True General Tso’s Chicken, according to Fisher, includes only the most potent of MSG in order to balance against the ketchup/plum sauce glaze.
 Fisher has regaled his friends on the historical importance of the dish to China’s rural population, so decimated by the Franko-Chinese war in Vietnam.

-Fisher reports that his profound love of Chinese culture started at a young age when he first saw Jackie Chan and Owen Wilson in Shanghai Noon.
-From that point on he was hooked on anything he could get his hands on which hewed closer to traditional Chinese elements than what he called the “bastardized American knock-offs” He became well known at his local Mandarin buffet, criticizing them for serving fried chicken – a dish he claimed no one back in China would even think of eating.
+Fisher reports that his profound love of Chinese started at a young age when he first saw Jackie Chan and Owen Wilson in Shanghai Noon.
+From that point on he was hooked on anything he could get his hands on which hewed closer to traditional Chinese elements than what he called the “bastardized American knock-offs”.
+He became well known at his local Mandarin buffet, criticizing them for serving fried chicken – a dish he claimed no one back in China would even think of eating.

 “I grew up like 35 minutes from Markham so, yeah, I think I’m pretty well-versed in real Chinese people,” Fisher stated with a smirk, “Oh man, I can’t wait for Jessica to see how spicy real Chop Suey can be.
-She’ll totally faint like it was, I dunno, Chicken feet or something.”
+She’ll totally faint like was, I dunno, Chicken feet or something.”

 “Uch, gross.
 Can you imagine?” he continued.